-Take some time to prepare for your road trip with your pet so that your holiday is safe and relaxed for both of you.
+Take some time to prepare for your road trip with your dog so that your holiday is as safe and relaxed as possible for both of you.
 Following are some basic points to keep in mind when taking your dog on holiday with you:

 - Make sure your dog is microchipped and that your contact details are up to date and recorded on the microchip register.
-There are 6 microchip registers in Australia, make sure the one you and your dog are recorded on is recognised nationally (and not just in your state).
-If your register is only state-based it’s a good idea to also register on a national register This is very important so that you can be contacted if your dog is lost at any point (including interstate).
+There are currently 5 private microchip registries and 2 state government registries (SA and NSW).
+Make sure the one your dog is recorded on is recognised nationally (and not just in your state).
+If your register is only state-based, it’s also a good idea to also register on a national register to help ensure that you can be contacted if your dog is lost at any point (including interstate).
+You can find more information on the microchip registries and how to update your contact details here.
 Also attach an ID tag with your contact details on it to your dog’s collar.
-If your dog has to be registered in your state, also make sure their registration is up to date.
+If your dog has to be registered in your state or territory, also make sure their registration is up to date.

 - Check the laws that apply to transporting dogs by road in the relevant states.
 Check the state Road Traffic Authority (or equivalent) Road Rules.

-- Make sure that your dog is healthy enough to travel and that all of their vaccinations, worming and flea treatment is up to date before setting off.
-If your pet takes any prescription medication make sure that you have enough to see you through the holiday.
-Talk to your vet for advice including paralysis tick prevention (see article below).
+- Make sure that your dog is healthy enough to travel and that all of their vaccinations, worming and flea treatment are up to date before setting off.
+If your pet takes any prescription medication make sure that you have enough to see you through the holiday and take a prescription for the medication with you too, just in case.
+Talk to your veterinarian for advice, including specific preventative care advice for the location you are going to (for example, dogs need paralysis tick and/or heartworm prevention in some areas).

-- Before you leave for your trip you will need to ensure your dog will be comfortable and safe during the trip.
+- Before you leave, you will need to ensure your dog will be comfortable and safe during the trip.

-- Remember to stop for plenty of toilet breaks during your road trip to avoid toileting accidents in the car and time for on-leash exercise outside of the vehicle, in a safe and secure area.
-Even the most well-trained dog can become exuberant and unpredictable in a new, exciting environment.
+- Remember to stop for plenty of toilet breaks during your road trip to keep your dog comfortable and avoid toileting accidents in the car.
+Make time for on-leash exercise outside of the vehicle too, in a safe and secure area.
 Keep your dog on a leash when in an unfamiliar environment so that they are secure if they take fright at any unfamiliar sights or sounds.

-- If possible, have the contact details of the local vet at your end destination or vet clinics along the way (if it’s a long trip) at hand in case you need to make an appointment.
+- If possible, have the contact details of the local vet at your end destination and vet clinics along the way (if it’s a long trip) at hand in case you need to make an appointment or there is an emergency.

 Checklist